Best Head Shaver for Men – Top 7 Smoothest Review For [insert_php]echo date(‘M. Y’);[/insert_php]

 You’ve probably guessed from our description of the Norelco Philips that our #2 choice, the Skull Shaver, does a better job on the actual shave but isn’t as versatile overall.
 We don’t mean to imply in any way that you can’t compensate for the shortcomings; as you can purchase a hair trimmer attachment that fits this unit which will let you trim your hair down to the point where it’s ready for a shave.
 But if you want to use this shaver out-of-the-box, you’ll need to have first trimmed your hair another way.

-So if you plan on letting your hair grown out a times you just have to buy the trimmer attachment.
-Using it, you’ll find that getting your head almost bald is very simple and to do the rest, you just need to use the Skull electric head shaver.
+So if you plan on letting your hair grow out at times you just have to buy the trimmer attachment(link to Amazon).
+Using the clipper attachment you will find that getting your head almost bald is very simple, and to do the rest you just need to use the Skull electric head shaver.

 While other bald head razor shavers need to be charged before they can be used, the Skull shaver is different and once you open the box you can start using it right away.
 This is because it comes partially charged and if you run out of battery, all you need to do is plug it into your wall outlet and in 2h you got a full charge ready to be put to good use (allowing you to shave your head up to 3 times).

-If you prefer the bald look for the long term it’s the ideal unit for daily or weekly use, even though at around $100 it’s pricier than most competitors.
+If you prefer the bald look for the long term it’s the ideal unit for daily or bi-weekly use, even though it’s pricier than most competitors.

 3. Philips Norelco Shaver 4500 (AT830/46)

-We like the 4500 as a primary razor that can give you a close shave on your face and your head for around $60.
+We like the 4500 as a primary razor that can give you a close shave on your face and your head.

 Checking facts and figures of the Philips Norelco Shaver 4500: